 On May 7, 2012 the Company entered into a long term commercial supply agreement with Zhejiang Hisun Pharmaceutical Co.
 Ltd. (Hisun) for the production of ThermoDox® in the China territory.
 In accordance with the terms of the agreement, Hisun will be responsible for providing all of the technical and regulatory support services, including the costs of all technical transfer, registration and bioequivalence studies, technical transfer costs, Celsion consultative support costs and the purchase of any necessary equipment and additional facility costs necessary to support capacity requirements for the manufacture of ThermoDox®.
 Celsion will repay Hisun for the aggregate amount of these development costs and fees commencing on the successful completion of three registration batches of ThermoDox®.
 Hisun is also obligated to certain performance requirements under the agreement.
-The agreement will initially be limited to a percentage of the production requirements of ThermoDox® in the China territory.
+The agreement will initially be limited to a percentage of the production requirements of ThermoDox® in the China territory with Hisun retaining an option for additional global supply after local regulatory approval in the China territory.
 In addition, Hisun will collaborate with Celsion around the regulatory approval activities for ThermoDox® with the China State Food and Drug Administration (CHINA FDA).
-During the first quarter of 2015, Hisun completed the successful manufacture of three registration batches of ThermoDox® and the Company accrued \$685,787 for the aggregate development costs and fees associated with these batches as of March 31, 2015.
-This amount was subsequently paid in April 2015.
+During the first quarter of 2015, Hisun completed the successful manufacture of three registration batches of ThermoDox® and the Company accrued \$685,787 for the aggregate development costs and fees associated with these batches in March 2015.
+This amount was paid in April 2015.